-- (8) For the purposes of this Article, a purchase is: - (a) a 'market purchase', if it is made by a Public Company on a Regulated Market; and - (b) an 'off-market purchase' if it is not made on a Regulated Market. - (9) A Company which purchases its own Shares shall notify the Registrar of the purchase and confirm to the Registrar the share capital of the Company following completion of the purchase within a period of fourteen (14) days. - (10) A Company which fails to comply with any of the requirements in Articles 61(2), 61(3), 61(4) and 61(6) is liable to a fine not exceeding the amount set out in Schedule 2. - (11) Where a Company fails to comply with the requirements in either Article 61(7) or Article 61(9), the Company and any Employee of the Company in default are liable to a fine, not exceeding the amount set out in Schedule 2. - (12) For the avoidance of doubt, if a director contravenes Article 60(5), as applied by Article 61(5), the director is liable to a fine as set out in Schedule 2.
+- (8) For the purposes of this Article, a purchase is: - (a) a 'market purchase', if it is made by a Public Company on a Regulated Market; and - (b) an 'off-market purchase' if it is not made on a Regulated Market. - (9) A Company which purchases its own Shares shall notify the Registrar of the purchase and confirm to the Registrar the share capital of the Company following completion of the purchase within thirty (30) days of the purchase. - (10) A Company which fails to comply with any of the requirements in Articles 57(2), 57(3), 57(4) and 57(6) is liable to a fine not exceeding the amount set out in Schedule 2. - (11) Where a Company fails to comply with the requirements in either Article 57(7) or Article 57(9), the Company and any Employee of the Company in default are liable to a fine, not exceeding the amount set out in Schedule 2.

-62. Treasury shares
+(12) For the avoidance of doubt, if a director contravenes Article 56(5), as applied by Article 57(5), the director is liable to a fine as set out in Schedule 2.

-- (1) A Company may hold any Shares that have been purchased by it under Article 61 as treasury shares provided that: - (a) there is no restriction in its Articles of Association which prohibits it to do so; - (b) it is sanctioned by an Ordinary Resolution; and
+58. Treasury shares

-- (c) it complies with the requirements of this Article 62. - (2) A Company that holds Shares as treasury shares may: - (a) cancel the Shares in which case, the amount of the Company's share capital shall be reduced accordingly by the nominal value of the Shares cancelled; - (b) sell the Shares; - (c) transfer the Shares for the purposes of, or pursuant to, an Employee Share Scheme; - (d) transfer the Shares to existing Shareholders as fully paid bonus Shares; or - (e) continue to hold the Shares. - (3) While Shares are held by a Company as treasury shares: - (a) the Company shall not, for the purposes of Article 26(1)(a), Article 95 and Article 98, be treated as being a Shareholder or as holding Shares in the Company; - (b) no voting rights (direct or through proxy) shall attach to the Shares held as treasury shares; - (c) if a provision of this Law requires: - (i) a proportion of votes attaching to Shares held in the Company to be obtained; or - (ii) a proportion of the holders of Shares of the Company, (which may include persons representing by proxy other holders of Shares of the Company), to consent or not to consent, in order for a Resolution to be passed or an action or decision to be taken or not to be taken by any person, the Shares held as treasury shares shall not, for the purposes of that provision, be taken into account in determining:
+- (1) A Company may hold any Shares that have been purchased by it under Article 57 as treasury shares provided that: - (a) there is no restriction in its Articles of Association which prohibits it to do so; - (b) it is sanctioned by an Ordinary Resolution; and - (c) it complies with the requirements of this Article 58. - (2) A Company that holds Shares as treasury shares may: - (a) cancel the Shares in which case, the amount of the Company's share capital shall be reduced accordingly by the nominal value of the Shares cancelled; - (b) sell the Shares; - (c) transfer the Shares for the purposes of, or pursuant to, an Employee Share Scheme; - (d) transfer the Shares to existing Shareholders as fully paid bonus Shares; or - (e) continue to hold the Shares. - (3) While Shares are held by a Company as treasury shares: - (a) the Company shall not, for the purposes of Article 91 and Article 94, be treated as being a Shareholder or as holding Shares in the Company; - (b) no voting rights (direct or through proxy) shall attach to the Shares held as treasury shares; - (c) if a provision of this Law requires: - (i) a proportion of votes attaching to Shares held in the Company to be obtained; or - (ii) a proportion of the holders of Shares of the Company, (which may include persons representing by proxy other holders of Shares of the Company), to consent or not to consent, in order for a Resolution to be passed or an action or decision to be taken or not to be taken by any person, the Shares held as treasury shares shall not, for the purposes of that provision, be taken into account in determining: